The Metabolic Classroom with Dr. Ben Bikman

 Listen to the last episode:

-For complete show notes and references referred to in this episode, we invite you to become a Ben Bikman Insider subscriber.
-As a subscriber, you’ll enjoy real-time, livestream Metabolic Classroom access which includes live Q&A with Ben, ad-free Metabolic Classroom Podcast episodes, show notes and references, Ben’s Research Reviews Podcast, and a searchable archive that includes all Metabolic Classroom episodes and Research Reviews.
-Learn more about becoming an Insider on our website: https://www.benbikman.com
+For complete show notes and references, we invite you to become an Insider subscriber.
+You’ll enjoy real-time, livestream Metabolic Classroom access which includes live Q&A with Ben after the lecture, unlimited access to Dr. Bikman’s Digital Mind, ad-free podcast episodes, show notes and references, and Ben’s Weekly Research Review Podcast.
+Learn more: https://www.benbikman.com

-Ben’s favorite yerba maté and fiber supplement: https://ufeelgreat.com/usa/en/c/InsulinIQ
+Ben’s favorite yerba mate and fiber: https://ufeelgreat.com/usa/en/c/1BA884

 Ben’s favorite meal-replacement shake: https://gethlth.com (discount: BEN10)